vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 However, they actually both follow a similar approach when being used in a React application: With both clients, the general idea is that React components are wrapped using a [higher-order component](https://facebook.github.io/react/docs/higher-order-components.html) which takes care of fetching the data and making it available to the component through its props.
 Data requirements for a component are specified in a declarative manner and all actual networking logic is completely abstracted away and hidden from the developer.
 A major benefit of this approach is that the container can manage data fetching and resolution logic without interfering with the state of the inner component.

-## Relay vs Apollo - Fetching data using GraphQL queries
+## Fetching data using GraphQL queries

 A major responsibility of any GraphQL client is the ability to fetch data and make it available to the view layer of the app.
 In Relay, there is only one way how to get access to data in a React component and that is through a higher-order component called [`Relay.Container`](https://facebook.github.io/relay/docs/guides-containers.html#content).
 With Apollo, it is possible to use a similar approach with the [`graphql`](http://dev.apollodata.com/react/api.html#graphql) higher-order component.
 Another way to obtain data from the server would be to directly send queries using the [`ApolloClient`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) and process the returned data in a callback function.
 In the following, we are going to dive into what data fetching with Relay and with Apollo looks like.